Last Updated on 11/08/24 by Rose Palmer

 It goes without saying that the scenery in Antarctica was spectacular and unforgettable.
 And taking a Princess cruise to see it made it really easy.
 I have a separate post dedicated to the Antarctica portion of the cruise, What Is a Princess Cruise to Antarctica Really Like?

 It almost felt like the Sapphire Princess was designed with this cruise in mind.
-Having a glass covered conservatory meant that I could enjoy a dip in a pool or hot tub in the colder environment.
+Having a glass covered conservatory meant that I could enjoy a dip in a pool or hot tub in the colder environment (which is also ideal for the Alaska cruises that the Sapphire does).
 Even if I didn’t want to swim, this space provided a warmer and sunny spot to lounge regardless of the temperatures outside.

 There were also a lot of public outdoor deck spaces all around the ship.
 As a result, even with 2100 people on board there was plenty of space for everyone that wanted to have a spot at a railing for views or photos.